Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/2_Assemble_Smart_Car.rst

 .. image:: ../_static/imgs/Chapter_2_Assemble_Smart_Car/Chapter2_35.png
     :align: center

-The :blue:`Blue side` of cable should be toward to Servo.
+The :combo:`blue font-bolder:Blue side` of cable should be toward to Servo.

 Connect one end of cable to camera.
 Please note the front and back of the cable.